 After spending her afternoons as a toddler galloping on a rocking horse in her bedroom, Amy convinced her parents to take her to her first proper riding lesson when she was seven-years old.
 “I spent most of my weekends helping out at the riding school, learning to groom and tack-up and loved every second – even the mucking out!”
 Amy got her own pony, a cob-cross called Indi (pictured above), when she was a teenager and they’ve been best friends ever since.
 "Indi is 19 now, but still as bonkers as when we first bought her.
 She loves jumping the most – usually around showjumping courses, but she has been known to escape from her field from time to time."

-Amy's one of Your Horse magazine's writers which means she helps to create the core content you read every month.
+Amy's Your Horse magazine's online editor and writer, which means she helps to create the core content you read every month and see online.
 Day-to-day she interviews pro riders, vets and behaviour experts and in her words her job isn't like work at all, it's like playing!

 Amy's had 14.2hh Indi for over 10 years.
 "Indi's a cracking little pony, and as sweet as anything," she says.
 "We're lucky to have loads of hacking where I live, so we mostly just gallop about having fun.
 We've tried dressage, but much prefer jumping.
 Indi's awesome at competitions and goes like a rocket in the jump-off!"